 In this digital age, customer reviews hold so much power over the success of your business.
-According to the Local Consumer Review Survey by BrightLocal, 92% of consumers read online reviews and 40% form an opinion about a business after reading as little as 1-3 reviews.
+According to the Local Consumer Review Survey by BrightLocal, 85% of consumers trust online reviews as much as personal recommendations.
 So, other than sharing and highlighting the positive reviews and showing off your exceptional damage control skills in reaction to negative ones, what else can you do?

-Think of it this way: customer reviews are like having your very own focus group.
-There’s so much great information that you could glean and transfer to your website content, altering the business mentality to immediately address important concerns instead of simply reacting.
+Think of it this way: Customer reviews are like having your very own focus group.
+They provide so much great information that you could glean and transfer to your website content, altering the business mentality to immediately address important concerns instead of simply reacting.

 In short, go ahead and express what they want to say from the get-go.
 Just be cautious about what you decide to include in your content.
 People often write reviews when they are either really happy or really upset, so an objective mindset is key.